Azgar-28/s-29/README.md

-"# s-29" hello how are you
+"# s-29" Hello How Are you I am fine